EdwinDev6/landing-design-parallax/README.md

 * Compatibility with different screen sizes and devices.

 ## Facility
-Clone or download the repository. <br>
+* Clone or download the repository.
-Open the index.html file in your web browser.
+* Open the index.html file in your web browser.

 ## Use
 Navigate the page using the scroll bar or mouse wheel.<br>